Harixomxsingh/Learingreact-ZTM/Lesson/Section3 - React Basics/md/note2.md

 but we know both way to make components and then you can decided which way you gonna make components

 _There is essentially no difference between a functional component and a class component that just implements the render method, other than the syntax.
 If you're trying to boost performance by eliminating unnecessary renders, both approaches provide support._

+### JSX

+It is called JSX, and it is a syntax extension to JavaScript.
+We recommend using it with React to describe what the UI should look like.
+JSX may remind you of a template language, but it comes with the full power of JavaScript